Epoxy floor calculator

 Prep is everything

 Acid etch or grind the slab.
-Test for moisture (tape a 2'×2' plastic sheet for 24 hours, check for condensation).
+Test for moisture by taping a 2-foot plastic square down for 24 hours and checking for condensation.
 Vacuum, repair cracks, and let everything dry.
 The single biggest reason garage floor coatings fail is rushed prep, regardless of whether you used epoxy or acrylic.